 To support our increased sales and distribution activities we have expanded our training and product support functions with the addition of less-lethal industry veterans and engagement of professional regional trainers.
-At June 30, 2019, in addition to our internal training executives, we had eight contract regional Master Instructors.
-As of June 30, 2019 over 65 agencies had received BolaWrap 100 training with approximately 390 training officers at those agencies certified as BolaWrap 100 instructors qualified to train the rest of their departments.
+At September 30, 2019, in addition to our internal training executives, we had 23 contract regional Master Instructors.
+As of September 30, 2019, over 95 agencies had received BolaWrap 100 training with approximately 450 training officers at those agencies certified as BolaWrap 100 instructors qualified to train the rest of their departments.

-In late May 2019 we began shipping an updated version of our BolaWrap 100 remote restraint device featuring a green line laser to strategic police departments and international distributors.
+In late May 2019, we began shipping an updated version of our BolaWrap 100 remote restraint device featuring a green line laser to strategic police departments and international distributors.
 In June 2019 we also leased and occupied a 11,000 square foot facility in Tempe, Arizona that we expect to provide additional assembly, warehouse and training space for future growth.
+We obtained our ATF facility license in August and began to manufacture BolaWrap devices and cartridges at the facility in September 2019.

-In July 2019 we announced our first large international distributor order valued at over \$1 million and secured three additional international orders and our first five domestic distributor orders.
-We believe we can accelerate orders in 2019 but orders and sales may be sporadic as we grow our distributor and customer base However, there can be no assurance of the timing or quantity of orders or sales in future periods.
+In July 2019, we announced our first large international distributor order valued at over \$1 million and secured three additional international orders and our first five domestic distributor orders.
+We believe we can accelerate orders in 2019 but orders and sales may be sporadic as we grow our distributor and customer base.
+There can be no assurance of the timing or quantity of orders or sales in future periods.

-The focus of our sales strategy is the immediate addressable domestic market of approximately 701,000 full-time sworn law enforcement officersin 15,300 federal, state and local law enforcement agencies while also beginning to explore other markets, including military, border patrol.
+The focus of our sales strategy is the immediate addressable domestic market of approximately 701,000 full-time sworn law enforcement officersin 15,300 federal, state and local law enforcement agencies while also beginning to explore other markets, including military and border patrol.
 We are also aggressively addressing international markets.
-According to Stratistics MRC, we participate in a segment of the non-lethal products market expected to grow to \$11.85 billion by 2023.
+According to Statistics MRC, we participate in a segment of the non-lethal products market expected to grow to \$11.85 billion by 2023.